 - Have your learning course update the values of these variables when needed.

-- Use the trigger (Storyline) or action / advanced action (Captivate) provided by Stencil to send the new data to the database.
+- Use the trigger (Storyline) or action / advanced action (Captivate) provided to send the new data to the database.

-- Display your leaderboard as a web object using the link provided by Stencil.
+- Display your leaderboard as a web object using the link provided.